Chapter 16 - Urinary System

 The kidney is involved in the formation of urine and regulation of pressure, volume, and pH of blood.

-Nephrons are the functional units of the kidney.
+Nephrons are the structural and functional unit of the kidney.
 Each nephron includes a filter, called the renal corpuscle, and a single, long tubule through which the filtrate passes before emerging as urine.

-The renal tubules of a nephron consist of a proximal convoluted tubule, loop of Henle, and distal convoluted tubule.
+The renal tubules of a nephron consist of a proximal tubule, loop of Henle, and distal tubule.

 Despite their relatively small size, the kidneys receive almost 20% of the cardiac output.